1.1 - IN THESE TERMS OF TRADE:

 8.1 - Terms Applying to all Returns

-The Customer must not return any Goods including Goods which the Customer claims are not in accordance with the Contract unless the Supplier has first given its approval to their return and supplied a Returns Authorisation Number (“RAN”) for the Goods.
-Their return must then be with freight prepaid by the Customer and the shipping documents must quote the RAN.
+The Customer must not return any Goods including Goods which the Customer claims are not in accordance with the Contract unless the Supplier has first given its written approval to their return.
+Their return must then be with freight prepaid by the Customer and the shipping documents must quote the sales order number.